Shrutithokale01/Tele-ICU_HackElite/README.md

 4. User-friendly GUI 🖥️:  Intuitive interface for video selection, processing, and viewing detected frames.

+#### Calculation ->

+##### Frames per Second, inference & Accuracy :

+Total number of frames are 723 of the video of 24 seconds then how many frames per second ?

+- fps=video length in seconds total frames​
+Given:
+Total frames = 1538
+Video length = 50 seconds
+Let's do the calculation:
+fps=1538 / 50 ≈ 30.76

+So, the video has approximately 30.76 frames per second.

+- Inference - 839.6 ms ----- 0.8396 seconds

+- Accuracy - 80 % to 90 %

 ## Tools and Technologies 🛠️ :